Bambu-Research-Group/RFID-Tag-Guide/README.md

   1. Run the Proxmark3 software by running `pm3` in the terminal
   2. Place the Proxmark3 device on the RFID tag of the spool
   3. Run `hf mf info` and look for the UID line item
+- Flipper Zero
+  1. Open the NFC app and scan the tag
+  2. The Flipper will attempt to decrypt the tag, but you can skip the "Nested Dictionary (Backdoor)" step for speed
+  3. The UID of the tag will appear on-screen
 - Bambu Lab AMS
   1. Load the spool into an AMS slot and wait for it to finish loading
   2. View the spool's details on the printer's touchscreen, Bambu Studio or Bambu Handy